Eugenio Bersellini

 Eugenio Bersellini (10 June 1936 – 17 September 2017) was an Italian football player and manager.

 He was nicknamed Il sergente di ferro ("The iron sergeant") because of the very hard training sessions he used to impose on his players.

-He coached the Inter side that won the 1979–80 Serie A title and the Sampdoria that won their first ever piece of silverware, the 1984–85 Coppa Italia.
+He coached the Inter Milan side that won the 1979–80 Serie A title and the Sampdoria that won their first ever piece of silverware, the 1984–85 Coppa Italia.

 Managerial career

 Bersellini started his career as a manager at Lecce, having last played for the same club.
 His first job in Serie A was in 1973, when he managed Cesena.
 He remained there until 1975, then he moved to manage Sampdoria.

-In 1977, he moved to Internazionale, which represented the most decorated part of his managing career.
+In 1977, he moved to Inter Milan, which represented the most decorated part of his managing career.
 In his first season, Inter won the 1977–78 Coppa Italia.
 In the 1979–80 season, Bersellini guided Inter to their twelfth Serie A title.
 He won another Coppa Italia for the Nerazzurri in the 1981–82 season.

 He was one of the first to change the training methods and employ fitness staff, which was not common at the time.